International Student Exchange Programs allows Hendrix students to choose from over 150 colleges and universities worldwide.

 If you plan to study abroad through ISEP in Spring 2015, your application is due Friday, August 22nd, by 5:00 p.m.

 ISEP is a nonprofit organization which manages the multilateral exchange of students worldwide.
-It is possible, through ISEP, to study abroad at about 150 different institutions in more than 50 countries, covering all six inhabited continents.
+It is possible, through ISEP, to study abroad at over 150 different institutions in more than 50 countries, covering all six inhabited continents.

 For a complete list of host institutions, go to www.isep.org or look through an ISEP catalog available from the Office of International Programs, located in Buhler Hall.